ajsebrio/module-5-matplotlib-challenge/README.md

 Module 5 - Matplotlib Challenge

 # Description:
-Pymaceuticals data analysis using jupyter notebook.
+Pymaceuticals data analysis using Pandas, Python, and Jupyter notebook.
+Data visualizations using Matplotlib.

 # Instructions:
-- See Pymaceuticals Data Analysis jupyter notebook
+- See `Pymaceuticals Data Analysis.ipynb` jupyter notebook for data analysis and visualizations.
-- See Pymaceuticals Data Analysis python file
+- See `Pymaceuticals Data Analysis.py` python file for data analysis.
-- See data folder for mouse metadata and study results
+- See `data` folder for `mouse metadata` and `study results` CSV files.